-The rapid pace of innovation and growth across the tech & media industries creates an every changing landscape of risk exposures.
+The rapid pace of innovation and growth across the tech, media and biotech industries creates an ever changing landscape of risk exposures.
 These industries are in demand as technology advances to new levels and the global marketplace is truly here.
 On a basic level your business faces the same general risks as all other businesses.
 On a higher level, the risks can subject you to serious loss and reputational disaster.
 Some specific key risks are noted below.

 Professional negligence, errors & omissions and international risk